vanadium-archive/java/baku-toolkit/lib/src/main/java/overview.md

 development of applications with distributed user interfaces.

 ## Getting Started
-To get started, see the {@link io.v.baku.toolkit} package docs.
+To get started, see {@link io.v.baku.toolkit.BakuActivity}.

 ## Usage
 The Baku Android Toolkit library is available from JCenter and Maven